jjbergman/iliaslatina/IL-translation.md

 951 The unconquered young men threw their spears then ran to fight in hand to hand combat.

-952 One man would bring the thunder @(too colloquial?) in his great arms, the other would block his attack with his strong shield.
+952 One man would thunder in his mighty arms, the other would block his attack with his strong shield.
 Then they would exchange fierce blows in successive engagements.

 955 Sweat flowed in streams as grim sword clashed with sword, locked foot clung to foot and hand to hand.